USSiamaboat/polytuplet-loss/README.md

-# A Reverse Approach to Solving Reading Comprehension and Logical Reasoning Tasks
+# A Reverse Approach to Training Reading Comprehension and Logical Reasoning Models

 (INCOMPLETE)